WrestleMania 13

-WrestleMania 13 was the second WrestleMania to take place in the Chicago metropolitan area, following WrestleMania 2.
 The event was attended by 18,197 who paid a total of $837,150 in admission fees, and drew a 0.77 buy rate.
 The event as a whole received mixed to negative reviews.
-However, the submission match between Bret Hart and Stone Cold Steve Austin was highly praised, being called one of the greatest matches in wrestling history, and has been cited by some as the beginning of the Attitude Era.
+However, the submission match between Bret Hart and "Stone Cold" Steve Austin was highly praised, being called one of the greatest matches in wrestling history, as well as being cited as the beginning of the Attitude Era (due to the intense match style and the storyline double turn between the pair); the event elevated "Stone Cold" Steve Austin's public popularity to become one of the very top WWF superstars.
+This match was the inaugural "Immortal Moment" recipient of the WWE Hall of Fame in 2025.

 Production

 Background

-WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship pay-per-view (PPV) event, having first been held in 1985.
+WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
 WrestleMania 13 was scheduled to be held on March 23, 1997, at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
 The event was presented by PlayStation.
+This was the second WrestleMania in the Chicago metropolitan area, after WrestleMania 2 in 1986.

 Storylines

 The main feud heading into WrestleMania 13 was between The Undertaker and Sycho Sid, with the two battling over the WWF Championship.
-At In Your House 13, Bret Hart last eliminated The Undertaker in the Final Four match to win the vacant WWF Championship.
+At In Your House 13 in February, Bret Hart last eliminated The Undertaker in the Final Four match to win the vacant WWF Championship.
 Hart's reign, however, lasted only one day as he lost the title the next night on Monday Night Raw to Sycho Sid after interference by Stone Cold Steve Austin, one of the other participants in the Final Four match (the other was Vader, who had no further involvement in the ongoing storyline).
-Due to being the runner-up to the title at Final Four, Undertaker was made the number one contender and was booked to challenge Sycho Sid for the title at WrestleMania.
-However, on the March 17 edition of Raw Is War, Sid defended the title against Hart in a steel cage match, with the winner defending his title at WrestleMania.
+Due to being the runner-up to the title at Final Four, Undertaker was named the number one contender and was booked to challenge Sycho Sid for the title at WrestleMania.
+However, on the March 17 edition of Raw Is War, Sid defended the title against Hart in a steel cage match, with the winner defending the title at WrestleMania.
 During the match, both Undertaker and Austin interfered.
-Undertaker came out to help Sid because he wanted to wrestle Sid for the title while Austin helped Hart because he wanted to make his scheduled submission match with Hart a title match.
+Undertaker came out to help Sid because he wanted to wrestle Sid for the title, while Austin helped Hart because he wanted to make his scheduled submission match with Hart a title match.
 Sid won the match and retained his title and as a result, Sid vs. Undertaker remained the main event of WrestleMania.